Dimev/slsg/README.md

 Scriptable Lua Site Generator

 ## Instead of templating, there is lua (or fennel)
 Write your files in normal markdown or html.
-When a file has a \*.lua.\* in it's extension, it will be processed.
-In this casy, any `<?lua ... ?>` is interpreted as lua, and any `<?fnl ... ?>` is interpreted as Fennel.
-In markdown files, this is done by replacing any inline and block html that forms a processing instruction.
+When a file has a \*.lua.\* or \*.fnl.\* in it's extension, it will be processed.
+In this casy, any `<? ... ?>` is interpreted as lua or fennel, depending on the double extension In markdown files, this is done by replacing any inline and block html that forms a processing instruction.

-Any number or string that is returned from `<?lua ... ?>` and `<?fnl ... ?>` expressions are added into the resulting file.
+Any number or string that is returned from `<? ... ?>` expressions are added into the resulting file.

 If a function or table is returned, this function is called after templating is done, with the entire text in the file.
 The resulting string from the function is